Associate in Engineering

 Check out North Carolina engineering degree opportunities through Engineering Pathways and contact us to get started.

-Please see the catalog for more information about the Associate in Engineering degree option.
+Please see the catalog for more information about the degree option in this curriculum.

 Comprehensive Articulation Agreement